Birds of Crofton and Sparrow Woods

 The woods provide an excellent habitat for breeding and migratory birds.
 Amateur ornithologists have been keeping records over a number of years.

 The PDF link below contains a table with a summary of the results.
 As the arable land became increasingly wooded over the 20th century, woodland birds have benefited at the expense of birds more used to farmland.
-And of course ring-necked parakeets are now everywhere.
+And of course Ring-necked Parakeets are now everywhere.

-2024 Sightings:
+2025 Sightings: